Your Wishlist

 Come on in and enjoy!

-The design for the party was based around the sea creatures on the “Create a Critter” Cricut Cartridge, but Silhouette also has cute little sea creatures available!
+The design for the party was based around the sea creatures on the “Create a Critter” Cricut image set, but Silhouette also has cute little sea creatures available!
 I used the following colors to create my die cuts for this party:

 Cardstock Warehouse Cardstock Papers: Wild Cherry, Orange Fizz, Lemon Drop, Gumdrop Green, Sour Apple, Limeade, Blu Raspberry, Berrylicious, Sno Cone, Grapesicle, Grape Jelly, Razzle Berry, Black Licorice, Parcel Wrap Kraft-Tone, Brown Box Kraft Tone, Madero Beach Speckletone, and Oatmeal Speckletone.

 Many of these sea creatures had extra elements that I didn’t include, like hair bows and rosy cheeks.
 You can choose how detailed you want your creatures to be by hiding or showing the layers in Cricut Design Space.
-I also added extra details, like the party hats, from other cartridges.
-Here are the colors I used for the main portions of each creature:
+I also added extra details, like the party hats, from other files.

-My favorite tools for assembling layered die cut paper creations are scor tape and glue pens.
-Scor tape is inexpensive on Amazon, acid free, super sticky and basically the only adhesive I use unless I need something special.
+My favorite tools for assembling layered die cut paper creations are scor-tape and liquid precision glue.
+Scor-tape is acid free, super sticky and basically the only dry adhesive I use unless I need something special.
 You can add as much or as little as you like to adhere your pieces, but I have found that a small amount of scor tape goes a long way.

 I also used some different sized circle punches and my scraps of blue paper to make small paper bubbles.
 I drew white "shine" marks on them with a white gel pen to make them look like bubbles.
 They make great table confetti, and also look great on the wall with the fish.